AppleBreak1/Sapphire-Rx-580-Nitro-S.E./RadeonFramebuffer Patching - Pink Screen Fix/README.md

 For AMD HD 7xxx series or newer

 One of the many features of WhateverGreen is that it supports RadeonFramebuffer patching via device property injection.
-This can be used to manually inject custom connectors to fix black screen issue or the famous HDMI-DVI connection pink screen issue.
+This can be used to manually inject custom connectors to fix black screen issue or the infamous pink screen issue with DVI-HDMI connection.

 Specifying custom connectors can mainly help with